Overview

 6. Apply ice to your elbow following participation in sports that heavily involve forearm usage.

-Dr. Preetesh Choudhary & team have a vast experience in treatment of Tennis elbow and other sports injuries.
+At MLs Clinic – Dr. Preetesh Choudhary, the Best Orthopedic Doctor in Indore, has a vast experience in treatment of Tennis elbow and other sports injuries.
 We have successfully treated many patients suffering from it with comprehensive & personalized care.

 A physical therapist may be needed to treat an elbow injury because it can be an unpleasant experience.
 Knowing the various elbow ligaments and muscles as well as the typical elbow injuries will help you comprehend your unique damage and rehabilitation if you sustain an elbow injury.